-Please read the information under IMPORTANT!
-READ ME FIRST! on pages 42 and 45 before proceeding.
+Please read the information under IMPORTANT! (page 44) and READ ME FIRST! (page 48) before proceeding.

 - All wiring must be in accordance with all applicable codes. - The heater, when installed, must be electrically grounded and bonded in accordance with local codes or, in the absence of local codes, with the National Electrical Code or the Canadian Electrical Code (as applicable). - Electrical power circuits to the pool heater must follow local codes and National Electrical Code or Canadian Electrical Code (as applicable). - All wiring between the heater and devices not attached to it, or between separate devices which are installed in the field, must be Type T wire rated for 35°C rise. - All line voltage wiring shall be enclosed in approved flexible conduit, and shall be securely attached to the field wiring box located in the lower right side of the water manifold panel (see Figure 11 on page 18).
-The conduit or cable connector at the field wiring box should contain an insulating bushing or its equivalent to prevent abrasion of the wires as they enter the box. - The filter pump should run continuously when the heater is on, and for at least 15 minutes after the heater turns off.
-Any switches in the pump circuit (including circuit breakers) that can disconnect the pump must also disconnect the heater.
+The conduit or cable connector at the field wiring box should contain an insulating bushing or its equivalent to prevent abrasion of the wires as they enter the box.